-- 1. Remove the DE adapter screen to access the coupling - 2.
+- 1. Remove the DE adaptor screen and cover to access the coupling. - 2.
 Check that the coupling discs are not damaged, cracked or distorted, and the coupling disc holes are not elongated.
 If any are damaged, replace the complete set of discs. - 3.
 Check tightness of bolts fixing the coupling discs to the engine flywheel.
-Tighten in the sequence shown for alternator coupling in the Installation chapter (Section 6.4.1 on page 35), to the torque recommended by the engine manufacturer. - 4.
-Refit the DE adapter screen.
+Tighten in the sequence shown for alternator coupling in the Installation chapter, to the torque recommended by the engine manufacturer. - 4.
+Replace the DE adaptor screen and drip proof cover.